Listed Building Insurance

 - Obtaining an expert opinion is of paramount importance, any company with a reputation for working with listed buildings is likely to exceedingly honest and you are unlikely to be requested to purchase materials that are either over priced or unsuitable.
 Searching the Internet is a good starting point to locate a company as is talking to the many listed building clubs and societies.

-The Right Advice – The right help
+The Right Advice – The Right Help

 It can be a very difficult task locating the right professional to help with your listed building work; particularly if like me, you don’t know the first thing about building work.
 As mentioned above, many people feel up to the task of spotting what remedial work needs to be done to keep the fabric of their building in good condition, but may some want to employ a professional from day one.